 I have just found your restaurant online and after looking at your website and reading the reviews it looks I would really love to visit

-However, unfortunately I have a few allergies; being gluten, garlic and onion.
+However, unfortunately I have a few allergies and intolerances; being gluten, garlic and onion.

 I have taken a look at your menu and really like the look of x, x and x and was wondering if there is a way that these dishes can be adapted to avoid the foods mentioned – and if not, is there anything else you can recommend?